fyrkov/refcards/AWS/EC2.md

 #### Collecting logs from EC2
 :exclamation: By default, no logs from EC2 machine will go to CloudWatch.\
-IT is necessary to install a CloudWatch Agent on EC2 to push logs.\
+It is necessary to install a CloudWatch Agent on EC2 to push logs.\
 For this an EC2 instance must have an appropriate IAM role.

 #### EC2 instance recovery.
 CloudWatch Alarms can be used to trigger EC2 actions: `stop`, `terminate`, `reboot`, `recover`.\
-In case of recovery EC2 instance recovery keeps: same private, public, elastic IPs, metadata, placement group.
+In case of recovery EC2 instance keeps: same private, public, elastic IPs, metadata, placement group.

 #### Enhanced Networking
 1. **ENA - Elastic Network Adapter** - provides higher bandwidth with 100Gbps.